CALVIN-25006821/Cloudflare-is-Not-Available/README.md

-# Cloudflare-is-Not-Available

 # Hybrid AI Credit Scoring System

-This project uses a hybrid approach to assess credit risk, combining a *Random Forest model* (Math Brain) for structured financial data and *Google Gemini* (Text Brain) for analyzing unstructured user stories.
+Produce by the team of Cloudflare-Is-Not-Available, this project uses a hybrid approach to assess credit risk, combining a *Random Forest model* (Math Brain) for structured financial data and *Google Gemini* (Text Brain) for analyzing unstructured user stories.

 ## 🚀 Step-by-Step Setup Guide
 Follow these instructions to get the project running on your local machine.

 ### 1. Prerequisites